 In 1841 Tynleoch was still inhabited by James and Jean Corrie and their daughter, but they may have been the last occupiers, as all signs point to the abandonment of Tynleoch in the 1840s:

-- 2. Tynleoch is not marked, nor is a house mentioned on the Buccleuch map of circa 1847-53.
+- Tynleoch is not marked, nor is a house shown on the above Buccleuch map of 1854.

 There are many entries in the registers up to 1838 and it is clear that two families lived in Tynleoch at times, a family in each room of a but and ben, along with uncertain numbers of children, grandparents and servants.
 It is also apparent that families often only stayed there for a year, before moving on to another rental, perhaps again only for the one year.